-Your talks are the main content and treasure of our conference.
-And it's all because of you.
+Your talks, which are the main content and treasure of our conference, are all thanks to you.
 So here are the information and link below to talk submission form:

 Theme: Community.
 Language.
 Software

 Call for talks is open and lasts until

 30th of April 14th of May.

 We have extended our "Call" until the 14th of May:

 and a few more Koha talks,

 and we're open for general IT topics (DevOps, Lunix tools, Databases, Clouds, and, of course, AI).

 Let us help you focus on your talk topic to best align with the interests of the community.
 Consider that we are open to assisting you with any questions about improving your talk and adjusting it this time to the unusual but winning combination of Koha and Perl topics.

 We will have one separate talks stream for Koha (and it is important that we should have it more user-targeted), and a few "main YAPC-style" streams for Perl and IT-technologies, as always geeky and Perl-universe or Perl-developers life-related.